1. Home

 Apr.
 30, 2025

-dog dementia: a senior dog sits in the leaves
+dog dementia; a senior dog stands in tall grass.

 Photo by ktmoffitt via iStock/Getty Images Plus